jonathanezeugo/Happiness_vs_Pandemic/README.md

 Project Objective:

 	Our project objective is to use a database containing Covid-19 data from different countries and demographic data for each of these countries to create a dashboard with interactive visualizations using PostgreSQL/pgAdmin4, Flask, AWS, Heroku, Javascript and HTML.

 *Note about data:

-	All data used is through 2020 and does not represent current numbers as of March 31, 2021.
+	All data used is through 2020 and does not represent current Covid-19 data as of March 31, 2021.

 Breakdown of Interactive Visualizations: